 The UK’s decision to exit the EU has raised questions about pretty much everything.
 Though it is not possible to predict the impact of this vote for future, it is a decision that will bring change for currencies, trade rules and the status of UK markets and regulations.
 This transition may take several years to come into full effect.
 So what does this mean for your savings?

 Your savings are protected by the Financial Services Compensation Scheme, as they were before referendum vote.
 This is the compensation fund of results backed by the UK government.

-Under this scheme, the first £75,000, or £150,000 (if held jointly) of your savings will be refunded to you within seven working days in the event of a UK bank of building society failure.
+Under this scheme, the first £75,000, or £150,000 (if held jointly, and both correct at the time of writing) of your savings will be refunded to you within seven working days in the event of a UK bank of building society failure.